Section 5: Operation of Voting Systems

 - Written materials are great tools for poll workers to use on Election Day.

 - Poll worker training should include discussion of all written materials, procedures, and handouts that will be available to poll workers on Election Day.
-Training materials should clearly convey the purposes of all balloting systems.
-Poll workers should be aware that each polling place has different types of voting machines to, in part, offer greater accessibility for voters with disabilities and limited English proficiency.
+Training materials should clearly convey the purposes of all voting technology.
+Poll workers should be aware that each polling place has different types of voting equipment to, in part, offer greater accessibility for voters with disabilities and limited English proficiency.
 All systems make it possible for each voter to verify their ballot and make corrections if desired.
 Additional poll worker materials for troubleshooting should be part of the overall polling place documentation.
-Relevant sections of a voting system's adopted use procedures are often useful references, as well as any specific use conditions imposed by the Secretary of State.
+Relevant sections of a voting technology’s adopted use procedures are often useful references, as well as any specific use conditions imposed by the Secretary of State.

 - Poll workers should have written instructions on how to troubleshoot common problems that might occur on Election Day.
 These should also be covered in hands-on training and exercises.

-- Poll workers cannot be expected to fix the more technical or unusual problems that may occur with voting machines or systems.
+- Poll workers cannot be expected to fix the more technical or unusual problems that may occur with voting equipment.
 Therefore, training sessions should provide a clear direction on when and how to ask for help from the county elections office.
-It should be made clear to poll workers that they should immediately inform the county elections office of any unusual problems with a voting machine or system.
+It should be made clear to poll workers that they should immediately inform the county elections office of any unusual problems with voting equipment.
 Sometimes, trying to fix a problem without help from the county elections office can create more serious problems or consequences.